jasonacox/pypowerwall/tools/tedapi/README.md

 python3 -m pypowerwall.tedapi
 ```

 You will be prompted for the Powerwall Gateway password (usually printed on the QR code on the gateway).
-It will then query the Powerwall for config and curren site data.
+It will then query the Powerwall for config and current site data.
 The payloads will be written to `config.json` and `status.json` in the current directory.
 Example:

 ```
 Tesla Powerwall Gateway TEDAPI Reader